dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

 ### Better Standards for Storing Music

 I would like to have one or more standards for working out what the music should be for each track in terms of at least pitch and timing.
-I might want to just import from a standard such as MIDI, which will be fine for pitch and timing, however there is also things like changing the duty cycle when using the pule waveform, and other waveform spicific values.
-I might be able to do this by just extending JSON exports from MIDI files, in any case I think it would be best to have both MIDI files and JSON exports where I can do any werid custom stuff I might need to do.
+I might want to just import from a standard such as MIDI, which will be fine for pitch and timing, however there is also things like changing the duty cycle when using the pule waveform, and other waveform specific values.
+I might be able to do this by just extending JSON exports from MIDI files, in any case I think it would be best to have both MIDI files and JSON exports where I can do any weird custom stuff I might need to do.

 ### 24-bit/16-bit to 1-bit conversion tools

 When it comes to the content of tracks the main idea that I have is to generate the 1bit sample data using javaScript code alone.
 However I would like to also create a few tracks that is created by way of raw 1-bit sample data.
-This raw 1-bit sample data can be in some kind of text format where each bit is actualy 1 byte, however if I work out some kind of binary format that might be a better option.
+This raw 1-bit sample data can be in some kind of text format where each bit is actually 1 byte, however if I work out some kind of binary format that might be a better option.
 In any case I will want to create some tools for generating whatever the format is from 24-bit and 16-bit mono wav files.